NativeScript/push-plugin/README.md

 ```

-- OnTokenRefresh - subscribe for the token refresh event (Used to obtain the new token in cases where google revoke the old one)
+- ***onTokenRefresh*** - subscribe for the token refresh event (Used to obtain the new token in cases where google revoke the old one)
 > onTokenRefresh(callback)

 ```javascript